lameeq/sem/use-cases/use-case-2.md

 1. Finance request salary information for employees in a given department.
 2. HR advisor captures name of the department to get employees' salary information for.
-3. HR advisor extracts current salary information of all employees of the given role.
+3. HR advisor extracts current salary information of employees of the given department.
 4. HR advisor provides report to finance.

 ## EXTENSIONS

-None.
+Department does not exist:
+  HR advisor informs finance that such department does not exist.

 ## SUB-VARIATIONS